Sustech2021-ME336-Team-Green/Project-2/README.md

 2. Transform relationship between camera image and fraka position based on the calibration result.
 3. Trained Yolo5 network
 4. Camera parameters
 After obtaining this parameters, the franka will move to the home points.
-And we define the max moving area of Franka.
+And we define the moving area limit of the end effector.
 ```
 """ Initialization """
 # camera and robot driver